If you are a Doctor

 Take the time to explain to me the effects of virilising that testosterone will have on my body and allow me to decide if I want to incorporate body and facial hair, male pattern baldness, and a hyper sex drive into my being.
 When you are considering any treatment or procedure, be sure to also tell me what will happen if I choose to do nothing.

 Just because I choose to identify as male and take testosterone does not mean I am no longer XXY or that my actual gender identity is any less multifaceted than before.
 Testosterone does not change my genes.
 Allow me to talk about how I experience the XXY quality of my being in an open, non-judgemental place of safety.

-XXY’s identify in all genders, from Male to Female, to Non-Binary, to everything in between and beyond.
+XXY’s identify in all genders, inclusive of Male, Female, Non-Binary, to everything in between and beyond.
 The most important care you can afford an XXY individual is one that’s appropriate for them.